Score big by planning your next vacation around FIFA World Cup 2026™, Toronto’s major league teams and other epic sports events.

 Where to eat: Grab pre-game tacos and cocktails in nearby Liberty Village (try Local Public Eatery or Mildred’s Temple Kitchen for brunch-y vibes).
 After the game, head to Liberty Soho for elevated pub fare and a cozy-chic atmosphere that’s perfect for debriefing the win.

-The RBC Canadian Open returns to the Toronto region in June 2025, bringing some of the world’s top golfers to one of the oldest national championships in the sport.
-Known for its relaxed-yet-competitive vibe, the tournament blends big-name talent, scenic fairways, and lively fan activations, including live music, food trucks, and partner pop-ups.
+The RBC Canadian Open returns to the Toronto region in June 2026, bringing some of the world’s top golfers to one of the oldest national championships in the sport.
+Known for its relaxed yet competitive vibe, the tournament blends big-name talent, scenic fairways, and lively fan activations, including live music, food trucks, and partner pop-ups.

 National Bank Open at Sobeys Stadium

 From Grand Slam champs to rising stars, expect a stacked field and high-stakes matches.
-Past winners include Bianca Andreescu (2019), Jessica Pegula (2023), and Serena Williams, who claimed the title here three times.
+Past winners include defending champ Vicky Mboko (2025), Bianca Andreescu (2019)—both Canadians— and Serena Williams, who claimed the title here three times.

 The King’s Plate at Woodbine Racetrack

-Dust off your best hat—the King’s Plate returns to Woodbine Racetrack on August 16, 2025, bringing pageantry, pedigree, and people-watching to Canada’s oldest and most prestigious horse race.
+Dust off your best hat—the King’s Plate returns to Woodbine Racetrack this summer, bringing pageantry, pedigree, and people-watching to Canada’s oldest and most prestigious horse race.

-Where to eat: Woodbine Racetrack is home to ten dining options, including the laid-back Champion’s Bar and the upscale Woodbine Club Restaurant, both offering racetrack views—perfect for a pre-race brunch or a celebratory drink between bets.
+Where to eat: Woodbine Racetrack is home to nine sit-down dining options, including the laid-back Champion’s Bar and the upscale Woodbine Club Restaurant, both offering racetrack views—perfect for a pre-race brunch or a celebratory drink between bets.

 Check out Woodbine Entertainment for tickets, dress codes, and tips on making the most of race day.